pavanrshankar/LexicalAnalyzer/Documentation.md

    int to double is allowed.
 Explicit type conversion of int to double and double to int allowed.
 Apart from this all other type conversion is illegal.

-Helpful features of our language (with examples in code):
+HELPFUL FEATURES OF OUR LANGUAGE (WITH EXAMPLES IN CODE):

-1. Array operations: Addition, subtraction, multiplication, increment, &, | etc. operations that are supported on integers will be supported on integer arrays.
+1. ARRAY OPERATIONS: Addition, subtraction, multiplication, increment, &, | etc. operations that are supported on integers will be supported on integer arrays.
 Such operations will be applied element wise to the arrays.
 For two arrays, it will be applied elements with equal indexes in respective arrays but will be supported on if array sizes are equal.
    This will be useful for data science as we need to apply many operations on matrices.